isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1798.md

 ---
-title: Adventus Managed Firewall leverages on the Fortigate appliance to provide a holistic approach by providing managed service for network perimeter security monitoring on top of the solution.
-With this all-rounded Firewall Network Perimeter Protection, a proper firewall configuration is ensured, and there is also constant monitoring of firewall threats.
+title: Adventus Managed Firewall - Fortinet  - FortiGate-80E 24x7 - 1 Year
 permalink: /productivity-solutions-grant/solutionrepo/solution1798
 ---

 ### Description

-200508212K
+Adventus Managed Firewall leverages on the Fortigate appliance to provide a holistic approach by providing managed service for network perimeter security monitoring on top of the solution.
+With this all-rounded Firewall Network Perimeter Protection, a proper firewall configuration is ensured, and there is also constant monitoring of firewall threats.

 ### Details of Solution

-N.A.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Adventus_Annex_3_CR_wef_14_Jan_2021_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria